joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 13. Reinstall the blinds in the window.

-## Preparing the Breadboard Unit
+## Preparing the Control Unit

-#### The breadboard unit has a NodeMCU (ESP8266), a buck converter, a two-part 3d printed box, a power cable in, and an ethernet cable out.
+#### The Control Unit has a NodeMCU (ESP8266), a buck converter, a two-part 3d printed box, a power cable in, and an ethernet cable out.

 1. Solder pins into the buck converter.
 Easiest way to do this is to stick it onto a breadboard, so that forces the pins to align well.